kodethon/Problem-Adapter/README.md

 ## Description

-A tool to convert single file python programs to a driver, stub code, solution, and test cases.
+A tool to convert single-file python programs to a driver, stub, and solution code.
+Also automatically generates test cases based on the provided driver code in the python program.

 This repository also provides a script to optionally upload the generated files to Kodethon's problem library.